 The fourth algorithm is a Levenberg-Marquardt solver.
 When this solver is used, the objective function must be of least-squares type.
 Also, constraints are not supported.
-Since the Levenberg-Marquardt method is designed to solve problems of least-squares type, it typically converges faster than SNOPT and MMA for such problems.
+Since the Levenberg-Marquardt method is designed to solve problems of least-squares type, it typically converges faster than SNOPT and IPOPT for such problems.

 In addition, the Optimization Module provides a number of gradient-free (derivative-free) optimization algorithms.
 Currently Nelder-Mead, BOBYQA, COBYLA, and a coordinate search are supported.
 These methods can optimize a model with respect to design parameters (model parameters) such as parameters which control the geometry sequence that defines the model's geometry.
-There is also a Monte Carlo method, useful for exploring the design space.